fcdoc/doc/en/flashduty/mixin/alert_integration/aliyun_cm_event.md

 ---
-brief: Synchronize Alibaba Cloud Cloud Monitoring Event Center alerts to Kuaimao Nebula via webhook to achieve automatic noise reduction processing of alert events
+brief: Through webhook, synchronize Alibaba Cloud Cloud Monitoring Event Center alerts to Flashcat to achieve automated noise reduction processing of alert events
 ---

 # Alibaba Cloud Monitoring CM Event Integration

-Synchronize Alibaba Cloud Cloud Monitoring Event Center alerts to Flashduty via webhook to achieve automated noise reduction processing of alert events.
+Through webhook, synchronize Alibaba Cloud Cloud Monitoring Event Center alerts to Flashduty to achieve automated noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, choose either one.
+You can obtain an integrated push address through the following two methods, either of which can be chosen.

-### Use Proprietary Integrations
+### Use Proprietary Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Select the **Alibaba Cloud CM Event** integration, click **Save**, and a card will be generated.
+    3. Select the **Alibaba Cloud CM Event** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.
+    4. Click the generated card to view the **Push Address**, copy it for later use, and complete.

-### Use Shared Integrations
+### Use Shared Integration

-When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.
+When you need to route the alert based on the payload information of the alert event to different collaboration spaces, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alerts**, and navigate to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
-    2. Choose the **Alibaba Cloud CM Event** integration:
+    2. Select the **Alibaba Cloud CM Event** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **push address** for later use.
+    3. After clicking **Save**, copy the newly generated **Push Address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback, and then adjust it as needed.
     5. Complete.

-## Monitor CM Events on Alibaba Cloud
+## In Alibaba Cloud Monitoring CM Events
 **Step 1: Add Push Channels**

 1. Log in to your Alibaba Cloud console and select the cloud monitoring product